Echo takes ownership of its intellectual property seriously and we’ve outlined some key information below:

-We are part of their startup programme – equIP – and the Partners have directed us on our end-user agreements, patent applications and design rights.
+Our legal advisor is CMS LLP, Cannon Place, 78 Cannon Street, London, EC4N 6AF.
+Echo is part of their start-up programme and CMS' partners have directed us on our end-user agreements, patent applications and design rights.

-Our core technology has been developed 100% in-house and is a custom built product, which is now patent-pending.
+Our core technology has been developed 100% in-house and is a custom-built product, which is now patent-pending.

-If you have any further legal questions, please write to us at firstname.lastname@example.org and if necessary, we will pass on your request to our legal partner, Olswang LLP.
+Echo is a registered trademark of Metabolic Healthcare Ltd (classes 09, 35, 42 and 44).
+If you have any further IP related questions, please write to us at firstname.lastname@example.org and if necessary, we will pass on your request to our solicitors.

 Echo works with leading NHS community pharmacies to manage the dispensing process.
 These pharmacies are registered with the General Pharmaceutical Council and fully comply with NHS, UK and EU regulation.